newaetech/chipwhisperer-target-mpc5748g/README.md

     * 0x02: Use glitch 2
     * 0x03: Use flash glitch
 * m: 0 bytes: Enter monitor mode (See monitor mode)
+* n: 0 bytes: Enter monitor fast mode (See monitor mode)

 ### Monitor Mode
 This firmware does not contain a bootloader.
 Instead, arbitrary code can be loaded into RAM and executed using monitor mode (Simpleserial command m).
 All numbers sent should be ASCII hex.
-No newlines or otherMonitor mode can be used for the following:
+No newlines or additional characters should be sent unless prompted.
+Monitor mode can be used for the following:

 * (u)pload to RAM: Upload a binary file to RAM.
 The user will be prompted to enter the desired memory location and the length of the binary
 * (d)ump RAM: Dump RAM over serial.
 The user will be prompted for the address and amount of memory to dump